Seoul Street Food - Part 1

 Ttukbaegi Gyeran Jjim / Steamed Egg In Pot

-The beauty of Yangnyeom Chikin / Fried Seasoned Chicken is the tender, moist chicken meat which comes easily off the bone, is savoury sweet in taste, and yet has a crisp, not too oily skin that is savoury salty and crunches in the mouth satisfiyingly.
-This is normally achieved by flash frying the battered chicken, letting them rest for awhile, and then frying it again (double frying technique).
+The beauty of Huraideu Chikin / Fried Chicken is the tender, moist chicken meat which comes easily off the bone, is savoury sweet in taste, and yet has a crisp, non-greasy skin that is savoury salty and crunches in the mouth satisfyingly.
+This is normally achieved by flash frying the battered chicken, letting it rest awhile, and then frying it again (double frying technique).
 This main dish is often served along with refreshing types of Banchan / side dishes, and is eaten with the hands.

-Using exactly the same double frying method of chicken, the Yangnyeom Tongdak / Sweet & Spicy Chicken differs because it's coated in a thick, sweet spicy gravy, made from tomato ketchup, rice syrup or corn syrup, vinegar, salt, sugar, gochujang / fermented red chili paste, garlic, and sesame oil.
+Using the same double frying method, the Yangnyeom Tongdak / Sweet & Spicy Chicken is coated in a thick, sweet spicy gravy, made from tomato ketchup, rice syrup or corn syrup, white vinegar, salt, white sugar, gochujang / fermented red chili paste, garlic, and sesame oil.
+Has a tender moist sticky texture, the chicken meat pulling easily off the bone, with bold savoury sweet spicy flavour.
 Just as delicious, but a lot more messy!

 Yangnyeom Tongdak / Sweet & Spicy Chicken